 It's no surprise that the coronavirus starts with "corona" – the rarefied gaseous envelope of the sun and other stars, often seen as a pearly glow surrounding the darkened disk of the moon.

 Our hunter-gatherer brain gently downshifts to putting the emotional brain in charge.
-This brain's stress-reactive circuits not only trigger so much stress that the prefrontal cortex, our only hope for personal control to go offline, exacerbating a dysfunctional central nervous system, weakening the immune system, causing emotional numbness or over-reactions and turning sensible behavioral measures to extremes.
+This brain's stress-reactive circuits not only trigger so much stress that the prefrontal cortex, our only hope for personal control, goes offline, exacerbating a dysfunctional central nervous system, weakening the immune system, causing emotional numbness or over-reactions, and turning sensible behavioral measures to extremes.

 In The Age of the Emotional Brain, emotional processing which puts the thinking brain back online, comes before decision-making and taking action.
-Emotional processing first, then thinking, deciding and acting after.
+Emotional processing first, then thinking, deciding, and acting after.
 However, as the emotional brain is the social brain, we'll connect emotionally with others.
-The public events have been canceled.
-Perhaps that gives more time to cuddle up with others, pet the dog, play old-fashioned board games or set aside our devices and look deeply into one another's eyes.
+Public events have been canceled.
+Perhaps that gives us more time to cuddle up with others, pet the dog, play old-fashioned board games, or set aside our devices and look deeply into one another's eyes.

-Let's process our fears back to sensible connection, where we find that love abounds and the dark side of life, through real, gritty and daunting, fades and we have light.
+Let's process our fears back to sensible connection, where we find that love abounds and the dark side of life – though real, gritty, and daunting – fades, and we have light.